War of the Sicilian Vespers: Rule of Alfonso III and the Union of Aragon

-In Aragon, king Alfonso was beleaguered by internal troubles; the cost of the wars in Catalonia and Sicily weighed heavily on the Aragonese economy, the populace tired of war, and the Aragonese nobility demanded an end to foreign wars without their consent.
-The late king Peter's concessions to the nobility in 1283 gradually evolved into the Union of Aragon, a political body of nobles that proclaimed itself as the legal guardian of Aragonese law.
-The Union pressured Alfonso to devolve powers to them, and used military force to back up its claims in 1287.
+In Aragon, king Alfonso was beleaguered by internal troubles; the cost of the wars in Catalonia and Sicily weighed heavily on the Aragonese economy, the populace tired of war, and the Aragonese nobility demanded an end to foreign wars being waged by the Crown without their consent.
+The late king Peter's concessions to the nobility in 1283 gradually evolved into the Union of Aragon, a political entity of nobles that proclaimed itself as the legal guardian of Aragonese law.
+The Union pressured Alfonso to devolve powers to them, and used military force against the king to enforce its demands in 1287.

 While the situation in Aragon grew more unstable, the war continued.
 There were fears that the newly-empowered Aragonese nobility would demand that Alfonso seize control of Navarre, still ruled by Philip, and thus war with France would break out again.
 Sicily remained the key point of contention between the French/Papal parties and the House of Barcelona, but neither side was willing to abandon their claim.
 A change came in 1290, when Philip bribed one of Charles of Anjou's heirs to give up his claim on Sicily, thereby freeing France of its obligation to invade.
 Charles of Valois, whom the papacy had granted the throne of Aragon, was also pressured to give up his claim in return for papal promises to grant him lands in Sicily and perhaps a throne in the future; he would continue to seek a crown as a semi-independent prince.
 In 1291, seeking to further cool tensions, Alfonso and Pope Nicholas signed the Treaty of Tarascon, in which Alfonso tentatively agreed to not hold Sicily against papal wishes and to remove some Aragonese troops from the island.
 King James of Sicily was not a signatory but supported resolving the conflict.
 However, Alfonso died less than a month after signing the treaty, rendering it void.

 Alfonso's death passed the crown of Aragon to James, who now ruled both Aragon and Sicily.
 James spent much of 1291 consolidating his rule over Aragon, while also sending the Aragonese fleet back to Sicily.
 Renewed fighting between the Angevins and Aragonese broke out in Calabria; the Angevins recaptured the city of Crotone, while the Aragonese raided the Calabrian coastline.